 - Owners Manual

-It is truly designed for home and workshop use.
+It is truly made for home and workshop use.

-The Everlast Welders are designed in the USA and manufactured off shore in China, similar now to a number of US based welding companies.
+The Everlast Welders are designed in the USA and manufactured off shore in China.
+Like a lot of US based welding companies.

-Certainly their welders seem to be constructed at a standard above the cheaper no name alternative welders from China.
+Certainly their welders are made at a standard above the cheaper no name alternative welders from China.